Mongolians in South Korea: Motivations for migration

 Most Mongolians in South Korea are migrant workers employed in heavy industry.
 Some also run restaurants, trading companies, and grocery stores in Seoul, especially in the so-called "Central Asia Village" in Jung-gu's Gwanghui-dong, near Dongdaemun.
 Mongolians seeking to migrate to South Korea for work are required by South Korea's Ministry of Labor to obtain a score of at least 120 on the Korean Language Proficiency Test in order to receive permission to work in most industries; however, the required score for working in agriculture, fishing, and construction is lower.
 Demand to take the test is extremely high; for the 2007 sitting, some candidates queued for four days in chaotic conditions outside Ulan Bator's Central Stadium in May to register.
 A total of 14,929 candidates (9,892 men and 5,037 women) signed up for the test that year, of whom 14,606 actually sat for it; 44% (6,487) scored higher than 120 points, while 91% met the minimum mark for agriculture, fishing, and construction.

 Aside from migrant workers, Mongolians come to South Korea for other purposes as well.
 As of 2008, there were also roughly 1,700 Mongolians who came to South Korea annually to pursue higher education.
 Some Mongolian women also come to South Korea as the brides of men they met through international marriage agencies; their average age is just 24.9 whereas that of their husbands is 44.5, with many being more educated than their husbands.

+Some Mongolians in South Korea run used car export businesses.
+This trend was believed to have begun between the late 1990s and early 2000s after the 1997 Asian financial crisis rage, when one Mongolian working in South Korea sent a car back to his homeland.
+The potential for doing business in used cars also attracted more Mongolians to come to South Korea in the late 2000s.